brianbier/blogger/README.md

-# What are we building?
+# What I am building?
 We are building a blogger site for multiple users

-## Who are we building it for?
+## Who I am building it for?
 We are building it for ourself but also the community as a whole to share what we learn.
 Show potential Employers what we have to offer

-## What features do we need to have?
+## What features do I need to have?
 - Posts
      - create/edit/destroy
      - Markdown